Imesh7/ace-step/README.md

 # ACE-Step
-ACE-STEP paper implementation from scratch, this paper is regarding text to song generation model building & its architecture
+This is ACE-STEP paper implementation from scratch.
+This paper's goal is to build a model to generate text-to-song & features.

 [Paper](https://arxiv.org/pdf/2506.00045)

 ### Key features

+- Multi-Head Attention
 - DiT(Diffussion transformer) implemented
 - Converted songs into mel-spectrogram